 This course introduces students to the major events, issues and ideas in American environmental history.
 It enables them to analyze the role played by the environment through American history.
-It will also encourage students to confront changing definitions of wilderness and nature and enable them to appreciate the role that ideologies play in shaping American's relationship with their environment.
+It also encourages students to confront changing definitions of wilderness and nature and enable them to appreciate the role that ideologies play in shaping Americans' relationship with their environment.